What are we learning this half term?

-This half term, we will be studying the text ‘The Arrival’.
-This text has the theme of change and transition, which is particularly important to our Year 6’s as they prepare for their move up to high school at the end of this half term.
-Over the coming weeks, we will be applying our inference skills to the text to better understand the characters and events and the author’s intentions.
-There will also be several writing opportunities across different genres throughout this unit, where we will be showcasing our depth of understanding of this text.
-This unit will conclude with us creating our own texts with a theme of change/transition.
+This half term, we will be studying the text ‘Gold of the Gods’ by Bear Grylls.
+This text has the themes of exploration and discovery.
+Over the coming weeks, we will be applying our inference skills to the text to better understand the characters and events, alongside the author’s intentions.
+There will also be several writing opportunities across different genres throughout this unit, where we will be showcasing our depth of understanding of this text and of a range of grammatical devices to create our own texts with the themes of exploration and discovery.

 - properties of 2D and 3D shapes

 - conversions between different units e.g. grams to kilograms